rzhang19/domino_game/README.md

 We used the same format for classes and functions.

 ### Notes
-We will primarily be using Unity Collab for version control, while backing up our work onto this Github repository occasionally.
+We were using Unity Collab, but stopped halfway through because there were some problems.